CPAanalytics/TicketToolPublic/README.md

 The Ticket Tool operates on two sets of credentials.
 The APS development server accounting credentials and the users zendesk credentials.
 In the dropdown select gazelle_nightly as the server.
 Servers can be modified in the app.config file.

+Copy the TicketTool Icon to your desktop:

+Z:\Accounting\Ticket Tool\TicketTool.lnk

 #### Create a macro:

 Curly braces are used within the macro to indicate a formatable section similar to the way format strings are used in python/C#.
 The contents of the curly braces must correspond to a column in the data file to recieve formatting.
 See the example_macro.txt file for an example.